 It took multiple recalls, particularly in 2001 and 2003, for Nissan to address a recurring headache: a faulty crank position sensor affecting 2000-2003 models.
 This defect would trigger the “Service Engine Soon” light, make starting a pain, cut engine power, or suddenly shut off the engine – all recipe for potential accidents.

 The 2002 Sentra was especially troublesome, with the NHTSA documenting a whopping 14 recalls – the highest for this generation.
-One distinctive issue involved the exhaust pipe hanger pin in models with the 2.5-liter engine, which could catch and ignite road debris.
+One significant issue involved the exhaust pipe hanger pin in models with the 2.5-liter engine, which could catch and ignite road debris.

 For a thorough dive, check out the NHTSA 2000, 2001, 2002, 2003 Nissan Sentra recalls and complaints.